How to look for records of... Tithes

 The Tithe Act 1936 (26 Geo V & 1 Edw VIII, c43) was introduced following the Report of the Royal Commission on Tithe Rentcharge 1934 (whose records are in IR 101), and affected the position in three main ways:

-- it abolished all tithe rentcharges payable on land immediately before 2 October 1936 and replaced them by redemption annuities payable for 60 years ending on 1 October 1996, unless redeemed or otherwise extinguished in the meantime.
-These annuities were to be paid to the State by those who had formerly paid rentcharge
+- It abolished all tithe rentcharges payable on land immediately before 2 October 1936 and replaced them with redemption annuities payable for 60 years ending on 1 October 1996, unless redeemed or otherwise extinguished in the meantime These annuities were to be paid to the state by those who had formerly paid rentcharge

-- it set up the Tithe Redemption Commission with the duty, inter alia, of collecting the new terminable redemption annuities for the State.
+- It set up the Tithe Redemption Commission with the task, inter alia, of collecting the new terminable redemption annuities for the state.
 In 1960 the functions of the Commission were transferred to the Board of Inland Revenue

 District record maps do not exist for all the original tithe districts.
 Maps were not prepared for districts in respect of which a claim was either not received or, on checking, was found to be invalid.
 Moreover, until about the early 1950s it was the practice, after an approved period, to destroy the maps of districts in which all annuities had been redeemed or otherwise extinguished.

-The whole scheme as envisaged by the 1936 Act was wound up prematurely under the Finance Act 1977 (see Section 18).
+The whole scheme as envisaged by the 1936 Act was wound up prematurely under the Finance Act 1977.

 The Tithe Acts provided for the making of an original and two copies of every confirmed instrument of apportionment.
-All were sealed and signed by the Tithe Commissioners.
-The originals were retained in the custody of the Commissioners and are now in The National Archives.
-They are complete and have been maintained in good order.
-The copies were deposited (a) with the Registrar of the diocese and (b) with the incumbents and churchwardens of the parish (Tithe Act 1836, s64).
+All were signed by the Tithe Commissioners.
+The originals were retained in the custody of the Commissioners and are now held by The National Archives.
+The copies were deposited with the Registrar of the diocese and the incumbents and churchwardens of the parish.

 Find contact details for archives elsewhere using Find an archive.